StartKit-AI/.github/profile/README.md

 - **Translation** (Whisper, GPT-4-Turbo, GPT-4)
 - **Moderation** (Text-Moderation, GPT-4-Turbo, GPT-4)

-### Plus everything else you need toget your first paying users
+### Plus everything else you need to get your first paying users

 StartKit.AI has everything you need to build and run your next AI SaaS.